5/1/2025

 Tom Palmer

-Right, thanks for that.
-In salty snacks, there was in the repaired marks a note about a five to 6% volume headwind from fewer shipping days, excuse me, fewer shipping days and also a planned reduction in private label.
-I don't think that private label commentary had been in previous.
-So is this a new headwind to think about in 2025 and just any framing of the impact, just given the shipping date, timing, it seemed like this could be maybe approaching a mid single digit headwind at least in one queue, thanks.
+Okay.
+Thanks for that.
+In salty snacks, there was a, in the repair marks, a note about a 5 to 6 percent volume headwind from fewer shipper days, excuse me, fewer shipping days, and also a planned reduction in private label.
+I don't think that private label commentary had been in previous, so is this a new headwind to think about in 2025, and just any framing of the impact, just given the shipping date timing, it seems like this could be maybe approaching a mid-single-digit headwind, at least in one queue.
+Thanks.

 speaker

-Yeah, we do some private label manufacturing in the popcorn space, but it's sort of subject to what we're doing in skinny pop and the branded business.
-And so to the extent that business, and it did for the first quarter, it continues to grow strongly.
+Yeah, we do some some private label manufacturing in the popcorn space, but it's sort of subject to what we're doing in Skinny Pop and the branded business.
+And so to the extent that business ended for the first quarter, it continues to grow strongly.
 Then by design, we do less private label and redirect that manufacturing towards our branded product.
-So essentially it's part of the longer term strategy as that business grows.
-So it's a headwind of a sort, but it's also a reflection of the core salty business growing.
+So it's part of the longer-term strategy as that business grows.
+So it's a headwind of a sort, but it's also a reflection of the

 speaker